peanutChowder/minecraft-otterbot/README.md

 Minecraft bot ultimately intended to be able to beat ender dragon without aid.

-Under heavy development at the moment.
+Currently on hold until bot.craft from Mineflayer library is fixed.